Automated ticketing at railway stations soon

-An automated train ticketing system, or ticketing gates, is to be implemented in Sri Lanka by the end of this year, according to the General Manager of Department of Railways, M. J. D. Fernando.
+An automated train ticketing system, or ticketing gates, is to be implemented in Sri Lanka by the end of this year, The Sunday Morning reliably learns.

-Speaking to The Sunday Morning Business, he said: “We are planning to implement this islandwide by the end of this year.”
+Speaking to The Sunday Morning Business, an official who wish to remain anonymous said: “We are planning to implement this island wide by the end of this year.”